Ensuring clarity in the event of an accident

-Lastly, although the Coverbox black box records vital details relating to the circumstances of a road accident – for example facts related to location, speed, braking, cornering and acceleration – it is always a good idea to gather as much information as possible.
+Lastly, although the Drive Wiser black box records vital details relating to the circumstances of a road accident – for example facts related to location, speed, braking, cornering and acceleration – it is always a good idea to gather as much information as possible.
 This means; the time the RTA took place, location, weather and traffic conditions of the incident, including photographs of the cars and location if possible, as well as any other observations that might prove helpful to the claims process, such as witnesses.

 Drive Wiser – Get a Quote today

 Drive Wiser - Click, Quote, Buy, Drive

 If you're thinking about checking out a new type of insurance, these are five words for great black box car insurance:

 - CLICK on the button